bparanj/coding-skill/_posts/2020-01-30-technical-phone-screen-tips.md

 ## Talking Points

 If you will be working in a non-visual environment like telephone, it's okay to have notes.
-I recommend keeping a pen and notepad handy, either if you have Skype or you're working on a telephone.
+Keep a pen and notepad handy, either if you have Skype or you're working on a telephone.
 Resume can also be your notes.
 But if you have completely non-visual you can have even more notes.

 Your notes about the company or other things you want to highlight.
 Some talking points for the interview that you want to hit on.
 Ask some of the Joel Spolsky questions: